SankalpMe/SOC-2021---A-Deep-Dive-into-CNNs/README.md

 ## WNCC SOC 2021 - Assignment

+### Checkpoint 1
+This repo contains assignment done during course 1 and course 2 for deep learning specialization on coursera.

+### Checkpoint 2
+A simple PyTorch network has been implemented on MNIST given sufficient accuracy.

 ### Checkpoint 3
 All the (2/4) Model Implementation along with their training are present in Part 3